dskinnion/Gov1347_Blog/posts/8_Blog_Post_Final.md

 ```
 for each of the states.

+These coefficients mean that for every 1% increase in Last Republican Two-Party PV, the model predicts a 0.157% increase in Republican Two-Party PV, for every 1% increase in Republican Weighted Poll Avg., the model predicts a 0.929% increase in Republican Two-Party PV, for every 1% increase in White Percent of Population, the model predicts as 0.03% increase in Republican Two-Party PV, and if the Republican Candidate is an Incumbent, the model predicts a decrease of 0.3% in Republican Two-Party PV (this one is 100 times in magnitude compared to the others because the other variables were all measures as percentages).

 Using this model to predict the 2020 State results, we get the following prediction map:

 ![R State Model Map](../figures/Final_R_state_map.png)